SKYLENAGE-AI/PLawBench/README.md

 # PLawbench

 # Introduction
 PLawBench is a rubric-based benchmark designed to evaluate the performance of large language models (LLMs) in legal practice.
-It includes three legal tasks: legal consultation, case analysis, and legal document drafting, covering a wide range of real-world legal domains, covering personal affairs, marriage and family law, intellectual property, and criminal litigation.
+It includes three legal tasks: legal consultation, case analysis, and legal document drafting, covering a wide range of real-world legal domains such as personal affairs, marriage and family law, intellectual property, and criminal litigation.
 The benchmark aims to evaluate LLMs’ practical capabilities in handling practical legal tasks.

-1. In the public legal consultation task, we draw on situations commonly encountered by lawyers to recreate the interaction between clients and lawyers.
-This task tests whether the model can correctly understand users’ legal needs and identify and elicit key facts that the parties may be withholding.
+1. In the public legal consultation task, we draw on situations commonly encountered by lawyers to simulate the interaction between clients and lawyers.
+This task tests whether the model can correctly understand users’ legal needs, thereby identifying and eliciting key facts that remain undisclosed by the parties.

-2. In the case analysis task, each case is divided into four parts: conclusion, facts, reasoning, and applicable legal provisions.
-We design dedicated rubrics for each part.
-For selected questions, we further specify particular legal reasoning paths to evaluate the model’s ability to conduct structured and sound legal reasoning in real-world cases.
+2. In the case analysis task, each case is structured into four parts: conclusion, legal facts, reasoning, and legal provisions, with dedicated rubrics designed for each.
+For selected questions, we further specify particular legal reasoning paths to assess the model’s ability to conduct structured and sound legal reasoning in real-world cases.

-3. In the legal document drafting task,  models are required to draft legal documents (like complaints and statements of defense) based on provided scenarios.
-This task is intended to evaluate the model’s legal writing proficiency.
+3. In the legal document drafting task,  models are required to generate legal documents, such as complaints and statements of defense, based on provided scenarios.
+This task aims to evaluate the models' proficiency in professional legal writing.

 Dataset Description: